cowlingj/an-introduction-to-programming-with-python/lessons/Lesson06.md

 > statement is a catch all at the end.

-In this example we look at the weather string and we act upon it in different ways depending on its value, doing diffent things if it happens to be "sunny" or "rain".
+In this example we look at the weather string and we act upon it in different ways depending on its value, doing different things if it happens to be "sunny" or "rain".

 > Be aware that **else** and **elif** can't exist without an **if** statement